NASA-IMPACT/COSMOS/sde_collections/DEPLOYMENT.md

 The **deploy role** needs `ecr:*` on the repository plus `ssm:SendCommand` and `ssm:GetCommandInvocation` scoped to the two instances.
-The **hosts' own roles** need whatever the curation pipeline uses — initially SSM to the crawler instance and S3 read on the crawler bucket.
+The **hosts' own roles** need whatever the curation pipeline uses: SSM to the crawler instance, S3 read on the crawler bucket, read/write on the indexing bucket (`SDE_INDEX_BUCKET`), and `sts:AssumeRole` on the indexer's dispatch role.

 Verify before flipping `CD_ENABLED`: